kometenstaub/obsidian-vim-reading-view-navigation/README.md

 It can be installed manually or via BRAT.
 It is not in the community plugins.

+## Known issues

+When the search is open in reading view and edit view is toggled on and off, the search needs to be closed and reopened again for it to work correctly.

 ## Credits

 Thank you to @pjeby for the [monkey-around](https://github.com/pjeby/monkey-around) library which is used for monkey-patching internal methods.